 As a member of relevant industry groups, Baptcare will also be party from time to time to a number of policies and codes which include privacy provisions.

-As a funded provider of health and human services for the Victorian Government, we are also required to adhere to the Victorian Protective Data Security Framework, and commit to working towards aligning our privacy protections with this framework.
+As a funded provider of health and human services for the Victorian Government, we are also required to support the Victorian Protective Data Security Framework, and commit to working towards aligning our privacy protections with this framework.

 As part of our commitment to the open and transparent management of personal information belonging to our clients and residents, this Policy explains our expectations of suppliers in the handling of personal information.